Blues People: "The Negro as Non-American: Some Backgrounds"

-Baraka opens the book by arguing that Africans suffered in America not only because they were slaves, but because American customs were completely foreign to them.
+Baraka opens the book by arguing that Africans suffered in America not only because they were slaves, but because American customs were foreign to them.
 He argues that slavery itself was not unnatural or alien to the African people, as slavery had long before existed in the tribes of West Africa.
 Some forms of West African slavery even resembled the plantation system in America.
 He then discusses a brief history of slavery, inside and outside the United States.
 He argues that unlike the slaves of Babylon, Israel, Assyria, Rome, and Greece, American slaves were not even considered human.

 Baraka then further addresses his previous assertion that African slaves suffered in the New World because of the alien environment around them.
 For example, the language and dialect of colonial English had no resemblance to the African dialects.
 However, the biggest difference that set the African people aside was the difference in skin color.
 Even if the African slaves were freed, they would always remain apart and be seen as ex-slaves rather than as freed individuals.
 Colonial America was an alien land in which the African people could not assimilate because of the difference in culture and because they were seen as less than human.